 Arapahoe Basin in Colorado is high elevation, 12,472′, close to Loveland, and they race to drop ropes and start skiing every season.
-A Basin opens for skiing – October 19, 2018, Oct 13, 2017, also opening mid October in 2016, 2014 and 2013.
+A Basin opens for skiing – October 11, 2019, October 19, 2018, Oct 13, 2017, and mid October in 2016, 2014 and 2013.
 A Basin also goes late in the spring too, parking lot beach parties and big bumps on Palavacini are highlights into May.
-Worth noting that Arapahoe Basin is part of the Vail Resort Epic Pass so you can ski here and 14 other ski resorts in Colorado, California, Utah, Canada.
+Worth noting that Arapahoe Basin is part of the IKON Pass now.

 Solitude in Utah actually guarantees early season snow and is often the first resort in Utah to open in lean natural snow years – typically well ahead of Park City and Deer Valley.
 Brighton is in Big Cottonwood Canyon just beyond Solitude, with similar elevation to Alta and Snowbird.